Cleaning dog urine and removing urine odor can be done in a natural and environmentally-friendly way!

 Some people also use borax to clean dog urine since it is anti-bacterial.
 However, borax can be toxic - especially to small people and animals!
 It is reported that less than 5 grams of borax can kill a child or pet, if ingested.
 More commonly, borax is associated with skin, eye, or respiratory irritation.
 Therefore, use borax with care.

 If you are looking for a commercial dog urine cleaning product that is safe and environmentally-friendly, try this product!
-It is all natural and safe - it contains aloe vera, coconut extracts, and essential oils and effectively remove pet stains and odors made by "accidents".
+It is all natural and safe - it contains biocatalysts and enzymes and effectively remove pet stains and odors made by "accidents".